Blog

 Each incoming payment from your client can be identified by giving it an individual number, which will distinguish it from all other payments and simplify the work with statistics.

-Merchant ID can be:
+merchant_id can be:

-• the same (each new payment address will be "attached" to the previous ID);
+• the same (each new payment address will be "attached" to the previous id);

-• different every time (each new payment address will be "attached" to a new ID).
+• different every time (each new payment address will be "attached" to a new id).

 Marketplace

 Let's go back to the example with a marketplace with a wide range of products (eBay, Amazon format).
-Using Merchant ID, we can identify, for example (see pic.):
+Using merchant_id we can identify, for example (see pic.):

 • product category (clothing);